Nexosis/nexosis.github.io/_guides/QuickstartGuideClassification.md

 ## Step 1: Prepare data for upload

 In order to start using the Nexosis API, you'll need to upload some data for the API to process.
 Data can be uploaded by posting the rows and columns as JSON, or, as a CSV file.
-We have [several DataSets available](https://github.com/Nexosis/sampledata) which includes the famous iris data with some identifiable features of different species of Iris flowers.
-The [Iris DataSet](https://github.com/Nexosis/sampledata/blob/master/iris.csv) includes data like this (json shown):
+We have [several DataSets available](https://github.com/Nexosis/sampledata){:target="_blank"} which includes the famous iris data with some identifiable features of different species of Iris flowers.
+The [Iris JSON DataSet](https://github.com/Nexosis/sampledata/blob/master/iris.json){:target="_blank"} includes data like this (json shown):

 ``` json
 [